Table of Contents

 - What is it?

-Differentiation is when cells from root apical, shoot apical meristems, and cambium mature to perform specific tasks. - Changes in Cells:
+Permanent qualitative changes in the structure, chemistry and physiology of cells, tissues and organs. - Differentiation occurs when cells derived from root apical, shoot apical meristems, and cambium mature to perform specific functions.

 Dedifferentiation